Lukmanovr/TCS_labs/content/docs/lab_11.md

 # **Strictly Regular grammars** *(type 3)*
-Production rules restricted to a single non-terminal on the left-hand side and a right-hand side consisting of a single terminal, possibly
+Production rules are restricted to a single non-terminal on the left-hand side and a right-hand side consisting of a single terminal, possibly
 - **followed by a single non-terminal - right grammar**
 - **preceded by a single non-terminal - left grammar**

 {{<hint info>}}
 {{<columns display>}}
-## *Example:*
+## Example:
 **Generate language with the strings of alternating a's and b's:**
 - {{<katex>}} V_N = \{S, A, B\}; \hspace{0.2cm} {{</katex>}}
 - {{<katex>}} V_T = \Sigma_1 = \{a, b\} {{</katex>}}

 <--->
-## *Set of  Production rules P:*
+## Set of  Production rules P:
 - {{<katex>}} S \rightarrow A {{</katex>}}
 - {{<katex>}} S \rightarrow B {{</katex>}}
 - {{<katex>}} A \rightarrow  aB {{</katex>}}